pranay-125/Meta-Ad-Performance-Analytics/README.md

 Based on the analysis:

-✔ Allocate more budget to Video and Story ads
+Allocate more budget to Video and Story ads
-✔ Focus campaigns on female users aged 18–30
+Focus campaigns on female users aged 18–30
-✔ Schedule ads during afternoon and evening hours
-✔ Improve landing pages and retargeting strategies to increase conversions ✔ Prioritize high-engagement markets like India and the US

-🛠 Tools & Technologies
+Schedule ads during afternoon and evening hours Improve landing pages and retargeting strategies Prioritize high-engagement markets such as India and the US 🛠 Tools & Technologies
 Tool	Purpose
 Power BI	Dashboard development and visualization